Anime master Miyazaki's new film sounds a warning for Japan

 "After the quake there was turmoil and Japan began heading towards war.
 It is possible to feel some similarities ...
 The economy was bad and psychologically it was a situation of having to do something big, and that's how things got nationalistic."

-Marked by Miyazaki's vivid colours, the story of engineer Jiro Horikoshi is his first film centred on an historical figure and real events - Japan's march towards war.
+Marked by Miyazaki's vivid colors, the story of engineer Jiro Horikoshi is his first film centered on an historical figure and real events - Japan's march towards war.

 Much of the menace is masked by a romantic subplot, while Horikoshi's work on the Zero comes off as a noble effort by a man in love with planes and flight.
 That is a love shared by Miyazaki, whose father made parts for warplanes.